smiromania/autoclicker-ruleta-blue.bugged.ro/README.md

 9. This program isn't supposed to make you rich in 2 bets, it just uses a simple mathematical algorithm to keep you on profit.
 10. You can watch Netflix on the other monitor, if you're rich enough to have one.

-There might be something I forgot, but I guess you'll find out how to fix it yourselves, the source code is there.
+There might be something I forgot, but I guess you'll find out how to fix it yourselves, the source code is here.